waldur/waldur-docs/docs/developer-guide/event-based-order-processing.md

 # MQTT-Based Event Notification System for Order Processing

-After analyzing the code, I can see a sophisticated event notification system based on MQTT that facilitates communication between Waldur (a cloud management platform) and external resource providers like SLURM clusters.
-This system enables real-time processing of marketplace orders and resource management.

 ## System Overview

 The MQTT-based event notification system allows Waldur to communicate changes to resources, orders, and user roles to the `waldur-site-agent` that runs on a remote cluster.
 This eliminates the need for constant polling and enables immediate reactions to events.